joshuabowers/search_magic/README.markdown

 Address.search_for("Los Angeles state:CA")
 ```

-If a particular field supports multiple values, you can even specify multiple values for that field.
-The result set returned
+It is also possible to have multiple terms target the same field (as long as that makes semantic sense).
-by SearchMagic will contain all documents which have every term within it, be it simple or complex.
+The result set returned by SearchMagic will contain all documents which have every term within it, be it simple or complex.

 ```ruby
 Address.search_for("city:Los city:Angeles state:CA")